If you have interest in science and are extremely detail-oriented, a career as a Medical Laboratory Technician (MLT) may be right for you.

 Medical Laboratory Technician Salary

-According to The American Society for Clinical Pathology, the average annual wage of staff-level medical laboratory technicians was about $48,235 in 2019.
-A supervisor or technical supervisor averaged about $56,638 annually in 2019.
+According to The American Society for Clinical Pathology, the average annual wage of staff-level medical laboratory technicians was about $50,724 in 2021.
+A lead or coordinator averaged about $60,380 annually in 2021.
 In general, salaries are higher in a hospital setting than in physician offices.

 Want to Learn More?